Open Source Plan Policy

 As a free offering, the Open Source plan is subject to Section 6 (“Free Usage Tier”) of the Netlify Self-Serve Subscription Agreement.
 In the event that we discover sites that do not appear to be about open-source-licensed software and/or do not have a link to Netlify, we will inform the site owner of the observed mismatch.
 If no response is received, we will downgrade the plan after providing notice.

-If you feel your project meets the terms of this policy, please contact Support to request a plan upgrade.
+If you feel your project meets the terms of this policy, please post a topic requesting a plan upgrade in the Netlify Community.